-Disabled parking is available in marked bays on the high street, meaning a short walk uphill to the castle.
-Ticket queues outside the castle are long, but if you pre-book online you can bypass them; free carer passes can only be booked by phone and the usual phone supplement of £2 is waived for disabled guests.
+Disabled parking is available in marked bays on the high street, meaning it is a short walk up a steep hill, which has limited places to sit and rest to reach the castle.
+Ticket queues outside the castle are often long, but if you pre-book online you can bypass them; free carer passes can only be booked by phone or by emailing specialistsales@rct.uk.
 Those who find crowds challenging should visit after lunch when the castle is less busy.
-All visitors have to go through an airport-style security check prior to entering the grounds; those who may be distressed by the beeping metal detector should avoid wearing belts or other metal items.
+All visitors must go through an airport-style security check prior to entering the grounds; those who may be distressed by the beeping metal detector should avoid wearing belts or other metal items.
 The flooring on arrival at the castle is stone with some carpets on stairs, and there are also carpeted areas throughout (the website has detailed images of flooring and access to each room).
 There are three small steps at the entrance to St George's Chapel, but if you press the buzzer staff can take you to an alternative entrance.
 Clear signs are given to all the rooms, though you'll have to queue to enter the Dolls' House and State Apartments.
 There's a Changing Places facility next to the Engine Court gift shop.
-Wheelchairs can be borrowed on request from the Admission Centre, and a BSL video tour is available, as is a descriptive audio guide for blind and partially-sighted people.
-The audio guide is included in the ticket price and can be collected from the Moat Room.
-There's detailed autism support and accessibility information on the website, including clear colour photos of the castle interior for those wishing to familiarise themselves with the layout prior to visiting.
-If there is a BSL event being held, there are BSL interpretors on site at all times, and there are several members of staff with level 3 BSL.
+Wheelchairs can be borrowed on request from the Admission Centre, and a BSL video tour is available.
+There is also a descriptive audio guide for those with visual impairments; this is included in the ticket price and can be collected from the Moat Room.
+There is a detailed autism support and accessibility information on the website, including clear colour photos of the castle interior for those wishing to familiarise themselves with the layout prior to visiting.
+If there is a BSL event being held, there are BSL interpreters on site at all times, and there are several members of staff with level 3 BSL.
+For up-to-date information on accessibility, check the website.

-FOOD & DRINK >> Windsor Castle's first permanent café recently opened in the medieval undercroft.
+FOOD & DRINK >> Windsor Castle's café can be found in the medieval undercroft.
 One of the few remaining parts of Edward III's major renovations in the 1360s, the undercroft is among the oldest surviving parts of the castle and during the fourteenth century served as the principal cellar and larder.
+Here you can enjoy sandwiches, salads, teas and a variety of sweet treats.